 Beginning from the anthropology developed in “Autism and Humanity,” this course examines ethical theories, ethical practices, and ethical problems relevant to autism spectrum disorder.
 Topics to be explored might include: happiness, family, friendship, and work in the lives of autistic people; the moral dimensions of laws, social policies, international conventions, and Catholic social teaching relevant to autism; medical ethics, professional ethics, and ethical issues related to treatment of ASD.
 Prerequisite: AUST 510.

-Supervised preparation for completing the required capstone project.
-The nature of the preparation will vary according to the nature of the capstone project undertaken.
+Supervised preparation for completing the capstone requirement.
+The nature of the preparation will vary according to the nature of the capstone undertaken.